atinfo/awesome-test-automation/java-test-automation.md

 * [The Grinder](http://grinder.sourceforge.net/) - Load testing framework that makes it easy to run a distributed test using many load injector machines.
 * [Lightning](http://automatictester.github.io/lightning/) - Integrate JMeter non-functional tests with CI/CD server.
 * [Tsung](http://tsung.erlang-projects.org/) - Erlang based multi-protocol distributed load testing tool.
-* [Gatling](http://gatling.io/) - Gatling is an open-source load testing framework based on Scala, Akka and Netty
+* [Gatling](http://gatling.io/) - Gatling is an open-source load testing framework based on Scala, Akka and Netty.
+Is a highly capable load testing tool.
+It is designed for ease of use, maintainability and high performance.
+Based on an expressive DSL, the scenarios are self explanatory.
+They are easy to maintain and can be kept in a version control system.
+Gatling  architecture lets implement virtual users as messages instead of dedicated threads, making them very resource cheap.
+Thus, running thousands of concurrent virtual users is not an issue.

 ## Security checking